idawettergren/GenomeAnalysis/README.md

 * Pre-processing and trimming of Illumina reads
 * Wait for Canu job to be done (around 23.30 on April 13th if the estimated 17h runtime is correct)
 * Figure out what is going on with the files and merge the Canu_assembly branch with the main branch (wait until after the job is done)
+* Make the data_organisation image not look like shit